 There’s no greater home design trend that has quite captured the hearts and minds of Australians like the Hamptons trend.
 Named after the luxurious summer destination of choice for New York’s glamourous set, Hamptons style embodies coastal styling and relaxed living.
 The parallel lines of the floorboards and wall paneling harmonise wonderfully with Gyprock Trio cornice.
 Comprised of three solid steps, Trio delivers a striking presence in concert with the brick and board facades typical of Hamptons architecture.

 Unexpected textures combine perfectly with timber elements to create a youthful ambience.
 This style of design is perfect for bringing children’s rooms and play areas to life.
-The trend of creating bedrooms as eclectic and individual as the child who occupies them is growing in popularity and what better what to realise this than with colour, pattern and texture.
-You will never have a better excuse to paint your cornice than with this style palette and with Gyprock Alto strong shadow lines are achieved with a simplistic design making painting a breeze.
+The trend of creating bedrooms as eclectic and individual as the child who occupies them is growing in popularity and what better way to realise this than with colour, pattern and texture.

 An opulent space

 Combining neutral tones and natural textured materials for the ultimate luxury experience.
 Depth and texture and the interplay between curves and straight lines are all important.
 Timber contributes to infuse a sense of opulence, enhanced beautifully by Gyprock Symphony cornice.
 A sweeping, reversible profile gives the ability to create different impressions in different rooms.
 Textural Opulence is all about combining elements which seem unlikely to work together, but end up infusing a sense of splendour into a home.